c2FmZQ/tlsproxy/docs/ECH.md

 https://datatracker.ietf.org/doc/html/draft-ietf-tls-esni/

+Note that enabling ECH is not sufficient to protect privacy.
+The ECH config list also needs to be published, e.g. via DNS, and the client needs to use secure DNS name resolution, e.g. using DNS-over-HTTPS (DoH) or DNS-over-TLS (DoT).

 ## ECH Support in TLSPROXY

 TLSPROXY has built-in support to generate ECH keys and configs.
 It can also publish the config list in different ways: